Alpena, South Dakota

 Alpena (pronounced al-PEE'-nuh) is a town in northeastern corner of Jerauld County, South Dakota, United States.
-The population was 286 at the 2010 census.
+As of the 2020 census, Alpena had a population of 212.

 History

 Alpena was platted in 1883, and most likely was named after Alpena, Michigan, the native home of the town's proprietor.
 A post office has been in operation at Alpena since 1883.

+On June 18th, 2014, an EF4 tornado formed south of Alpena and destroyed a farmhouse just south of town.
+One person was injured and a pet was killed due to falling debris.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.64 sqmi, of which 1.63 sqmi is land and 0.01 sqmi is water.